APIs and urban data

 [1] "list"

 So, this is a list.
 If you need a reminder for what a list is, see here.
 Now the difficult part.
-Let’s try to figure out the structure of this JSON formated data.
+Let’s try to figure out the structure of this JSON formatted data.

 str(dat)